Main content

 Side-Parted Air Bangs

-Overgrown air bangs?
-No problem.
-You can easily part and style them like curtain bangs to keep the hair from falling into your eyes.
+Fear not if you’re dealing with overgrown air bangs—you can easily part and style them like curtain bangs to keep the hair from falling into your eyes.
 A hair wax or paste will be your best bet to hold them in place.

-Blunt haircuts with bangs will never go out of style (have you really lived if you haven’t tried a French bob?!).
-However, if you want to experiment with a more undone combo, swap your careful cut for wispy bangs and choppy ends.
+Blunt haircuts with bangs will never go out of style (have you really lived if you haven’t tried a French bob?).
+However, if you want to experiment with a more undone combo, swap your careful cut for wispy bangs and a lob (aka long bob) with choppy ends.

 Good hair day by @kaciedoeshair_